 The sessions under Public Health and Access track covered important topics like the efforts to prevent and control NCDs from Government of India, preventing blindness due to diabetes and hypertension, role of corporate in management and prevention of NCDs, bringing clinical research into the next decade: innovations and global strategies, role of information technology to help clinicians and patients for better management of NCDs and DSS in the new healthcare landscape.
-Experts who shared their thoughts included Prof D Prabhakaran, Vice President, PHFI, Dr Damodar Bachani, Deputy Commissioner (NCDs), Ministry of Health and Family Welfare, Government of India, Dr Nikhil Tandon, Professor and Head– Department of Endocrinology and metabolism, AIIMS, New Delhi.
+Experts who shared their thoughts included Prof D Prabhakaran, Vice President, PHFI, Dr Damodar Bachani, Deputy Commissioner (NCDs), Ministry of Health & Family Welfare, Govt of India, Dr Nikhil Tandon, Professor and Head – Department of Endocrinology and metabolism, AIIMS, New Delhi.

 Shakthi Nagappan, Chief Executive Officer, BioAsia said, “This edition of BioAsia has been instrumental in bringing together the stakeholders of biotech, healthcare, pharma and IT industry.
 Partnerships like TSIIC and China Medical City and FABA and Thailand Centre of Excellanace for Life Sciences would help each of them resulting better medical facilities for people.
 Around 1,350 delegates registered at BioAsia 2015 during these three days representing 50 countries.”